How good is your savings rate?

 This is the rate the Bank of England charges to lend money to banks.
 It is often used as a reference when banks set their rates and will move in line with changes to it.

 Inflation shows how the price of goods and services changes over time.
 If your savings rate isn’t beating inflation, your money will be losing value in real terms.
 Inflation figures are released on a monthly basis and Consumer Price Inflation (CPI) is the most commonly quoted figure.

 Get your money working harder in an easy way

 Active Savings can help you boost your cash.
-Through one online account you can choose easy access and fixed term savings products from multiple banks and building societies.
+Through one online account you can choose from a range of savings products from multiple banks and building societies.

 There are a selection of competitive rates to choose from, typically above market average.